Testing Personality Disorders: What Is Schizoid Personality Disorder Test?

 This can be seen as a far cry from general introversion; those with schizoid personality disorder may genuinely dislike social interaction and feel completely content on their own.
 They may seem cold or distant, appear to lack goals or motivation, or react inappropriately to certain situations.

-Some common symptoms of schizoid personality disorder might include:
+Common symptoms of schizoid personality disorder

 - Lack of interest in familial relationships